Automate Social Media Posts with AI (The Lean Way)

 Step 2: Connecting Claude for Content Generation

-This is where the magic happens.
-We’re going to use Claude to transform your blog post into platform-specific social content.
+This is the core of the workflow.
+We’ll use Claude to turn your blog post into platform-specific drafts.

 Add the HTTP Request node: